Analyzing data distribution

 Monitor the scale of your relational data and verify that your storage settings are optimized for analytical workloads with the Tables tab.

-- Manage external data services with the External Tables tab, which provides an overview of the data residing in S3 or HDFS.
+• Manage external data services with the External Tables tab, which provides an overview of external tables and their sources.

 Improving performance and storage efficiency

-Ensure your data structures support rapid query execution and simplified data lifecycles.
-Use the Indexes and Partitions tabs .
+Ensure your data structures support rapid query execution and simplified data lifecycles using the Indexes, Partitions, Missing Stats, Bloat, and Data Skew tabs.

 Tip

 Statistics help the query planner make optimal decisions.
-Manually run ANALYZE after any operation that modifies more than 10% of a table's data to ensure optimal query plans.
+Run ANALYZE after any operation that modifies more than 10% of a table's data to ensure optimal query plans.

 Planning long-term storage and capacity